lethal233/autoware/README.md

-# Install Autoware-related messages on host machine
+# Reduced Installation of Autoware

 ## Prerequisite